NovaGamma/scalaMLB/README.md

 This project was different from the Sudoku one, it required more organizations.
 What we did is :
 - CSV to Database, connection, creation  of the tables, data structure ... : BLANC & JAMINON using LiveShare extension
 - API : AUPIAS--BERTHY
-- Test :
+- Test : BLANC
-- Handling errors :
+- Handling errors : JAMINON & AUPIAS--BERTHY
 - Documentation : everyone

 ## <a id="authors"></a>  Authors